- Home

 If you are found guilty after a trial, you are entitled to a “trial de novo” (basically, a “do-over”) before a different judge in State Court – again, that will be in Clayton.

-If you plead guilty, there is no trial of any type and you waive your right to trial, to appeal, to an attorney, and to confront the witnesses against you.
+If you plead guilty, there is no trial of any type, and you waive your right to trial, to appeal, to an attorney, and to confront the witnesses against you.

 Fines

-If you are unable to pay any type of fine, community service in lieu of a fine will be considered.
 You may be required to appear in court at a future date if you fail to meet your community service obligations – if you fail to appear to discuss why you were unable to fulfill the obligation YOU requested, a warrant may be issued for your arrest for failing to appear.

 Uniform Fine